What Is a Bagged Car? Air Suspension Meaning, Cost & Legality

 Is air suspension reliable?

 Modern air suspension systems are generally reliable when properly installed and maintained.
-However, like any mechanical system, they can experience issues such as leaks or component failures over time.
+Like any mechanical system they can develop issues such as leaks or component failures over time, which is why regular checks of the air lines, fittings, and tank are part of routine upkeep.

 Can any car be bagged?